alpas/alpasdev/src/main/resources/docs/migrations.md

 During development, as you are iterating on your database schema and playing with some test data, you might want to undo all your database changes and start the database state from the scratch, basically re-creating your database.
-You can achieve this by rolling back few times and then migrating or use the handy `db:refresh` command, which will drop all your tables and then execute the `migrate` command for you.
+You can achieve this by rolling back few times and running migration or use the handy`db:refresh` command, which will drop all your tables and then execute the `migrate` command for you.

 ```bash